DavertMik/davertmik/README.md

 * Nordic Testing Days 2018 - Tallinn, Estonia
 * PHP Fwdays, JS Fwdays (various years) - Kyiv, Ukraine
 * ... and more conferences over Europe

+### 🤓 I am Developer

+I work as a full stack developer for my company [Testomat.io](https://testomat.io).
+I ❤️ Rails, EmberJS, NodeJS, PHP.
+I have experience with Vue, React, Angular, Laravel, and other cool tools.
+I work on open-source projects which are trusted by small a big companies accross the globe.
+My favorite languages: JavaScript, Ruby, PHP (sorry, TypeScript, not yet).

+### ✅ My Thoughts on Testing

+Testing is essential part of product development.
+The more we can automate and the less effort we can spend on this - the better is a product.
+If you don't feel like writing end 2 end or unit tests, probably you just picked the wrong tool for a job!
+Testing should be easy and fun.
+Before you start, learn about [different testing levels](https://www.youtube.com/watch?v=3BUrcmWQUBQ) and check out the tool that fits the best your current setup.
+Developers should write tests too, don't give all fun to QAs!

+### 🤔 What is Testomat.io?

+[Testomat.io](https://testomat.io) is my new big journey.
+This product helps to **make your tests visible**.
+Currently, automated tests are shown only to developers or QAs.
+They run on CI, sometimes they pass, sometimes they fail.
+But does the team know what are those tests actually about?
+[Testomat.io](https://testomat.io)  is SaaS platform that can import tests directly from source code and to show them to any person in company: from QAs to business analysts and owners.
+With Testomat.io you can

+* plan new tests
+* receive run reports
+* work on projects with BDD
+* rerun failed automated tests manually
+* ... and more!

+Btw, **[Testomatio is absolutely free]()** for small teams.
+[Sign up today](https://app.testomat.io)!

 <h3 align="left">Connect with me:</h3>